etcipnja/MLH/README.md

     - Execute a sequence before moving to plant's location  (Example: "Grab a seed")
     - Move to plant's location
     - Execute a sequence at plant's location                (Example: "Plant a seed")
-    - Update plant tags 	                                (Example: "Mark this instance of carrot as "planted")
+    - Update plant meta 	                                (Example: "Mark this instance of carrot as "planted")
 - Execute end sequence                                      (Example: "Return seeder")

 # Reference: